VictoriaMetrics/VictoriaMetrics/app/vmbackup/README.md

 vmbackup -storageDataPath=</path/to/victoria-metrics-data> -snapshotName=<local-snapshot> -dst=gcs://<bucket>/<path/to/new/backup> -origin=gcs://<bucket>/<path/to/existing/backup>
 ```

-This saves time and network bandwidth costs by performing server-side copy for the shared data from the `-origin` to `-dst`.
+It saves time and network bandwidth costs by performing server-side copy for the shared data from the `-origin` to `-dst`.

 #### Incremental backups

-Incremental backups are performed if `-dst` points to already existing backup.
-In this case only new data is uploaded to remote storage.
+Incremental backups performed if `-dst` points to an already existing backup.
+In this case only new data uploaded to remote storage.
-This saves time and network bandwidth costs when working with big backups:
+It saves time and network bandwidth costs when working with big backups:

 ```
 vmbackup -storageDataPath=</path/to/victoria-metrics-data> -snapshotName=<local-snapshot> -dst=gcs://<bucket>/<path/to/existing/backup>